Eisbaeeer/Ferraris_MQTT_Energy_Counter_Meter_TCRT5000/README.md

 ## Changelog

 ### 0.1
-- (Eisbaeeer)
+(Eisbaeeer 20200803)
-Initial Version
+- Initial Version
-Filesystem to store and read values from
+- Filesystem to store and read values from
-Wifi-Manager to connect to Wifi easy
+- Wifi-Manager to connect to Wifi easy
-Stored values are in JSON format
+- Stored values are in JSON format
-MQTT client to publish values
+- MQTT client to publish values
-HTTP page for configuration
+- HTTP page for configuration
-Over the air update of firmware
+- Over the air update of firmware
-four meter counter (IR-Input pins)
+- four meter counter (IR-Input pins)

 ## License
 The MIT License (MIT)